 The Rockland YMCA will resume before and after school childcare programs for South Orangetown students starting September 2021.
 For information or to register, visit the YMCA’s School Age Child Care webpage or call (845) 727-1037.

-Ages 3-5 years: Join us outdoors for stories, songs, and more.
+Ages 3-5 with an adult: Shake your sillies out with stories, songs, parachute play, and more.
 Register at tappanlibrary.org.

 Infants to 2 years with an adult: Have fun with your little one with music, puppets, scarves and a short book.
 Register at tappanlibrary.org.

 Arduino Programming (Virtual)

 Ages 11+: Learn how to construct and program an Arduino circuit board for real-world use.
 Participants will be loaned an Arduino kit for hands-on experience for this 8-week virtual program.
 Register at tappanlibrary.org.